-Migrations to Liquid Web’s Managed WordPress and Managed WooCommerce portal are made easy using a custom plugin created specifically for Liquid Web by BlogVault.
+Migrations to Liquid Web’s Managed WordPress and Managed WooCommerce portals are made easy using a custom plugin called Migrate To Liquid Web created specifically for Liquid Web by BlogVault.
 With this plugin, you can migrate any WordPress site into your portal in just a few easy steps.

 You will need to create a new site in your portal to act as a destination site for your migration to Liquid Web.

 - Log into your portal and click Create New Site.

 - Once the Create a Site page opens, enter the site nickname.

 Note:The site nickname (short name) is only a nickname for easy organization of your sites within the Managed WordPress portal.
 It is not the domain you will be using for your public-facing site.
 It can be changed at any time.